 2016 is shaping up to be another interesting year for Mallorca’s hotel scene, with the following openings due:

 Work has continued on the Cappuccino Café chain’s first boutique Cappuccino Hotel in Plaza Cort, opposite Palma’s town hall.
 It’ll have 36 rooms (including 28 suites), a small cinema, and a spa/wellness area.
 French designer Jacques Grange – whose clients have included the late Yves Saint Laurent, Monaco’s Grimaldi family, and Valentino – is responsible for the hotel’s interior.
-Cappuccino Hotel is now expected to open in 2017.
+July 2017 Note: the hotel is still under construction.

 The large front terrace of Palma’s Bar Bosch on the Borne has been a renowned meeting point in the city since the 1930s; on the first floor of the building there’s now a restaurant and, above that, the Hotel Bosch.
-It opened with five rooms and four additional suites (including one for guests with reduced mobility) will be available from April 2017.
+It opened with five rooms and four additional suites (including one for guests with reduced mobility).

 The global Hyatt chain is due to open its first hotel on Mallorca in 2016.
 The Park Hyatt Hotel is being built in the style of a traditional Mallorcan hilltop village in the northeast area of Canyamel.
 The property will cover 49 hectares of land and offer 142 guest rooms.